ireoostacchini/demo20.api.node/README.md

 # Node API Best practices

-This project contains a curated list of Node best practices, implemented in a minimal, pro-level node project.
+This project contains a curated list of Node API best practices, implemented in a minimal, pro-level API.

 Implemented best practices are prefixed with *.